 Practicality and boot space

 Although the Range Rover Evoque is only a small SUV, there’s still plenty of storage and space.

-In the cabin, thanks to a new building platform, there’s now 20% more room for passengers compared to the old model, which is very much appreciated in the back seats.
+In the cabin there’s now 20% more room for passengers compared to the old model, thanks to it being built on a new platform.
+Needless to say, this is very much appreciated by backseat passengers.

 There are plenty of cubby holes both in the armrest and under the centre console.
 And there’s also good amounts of storage in the doors and glove box.